 Now the market not doing so well.

-Rules in the CARES Act and Your 401K
+Rules for the Cares Act 401K Withdrawal

 If you lost a lot of money in the stock market, you would have had to withdraw a larger percentage of your 401k to avoid the penalties.
 The Stimulus Bill save you from that.

 Who is eligible for the Cares Act 401k withdrawal?
 The Bill allows people of any age to withdraw up to $100,000 from the account.
 If you can pay it back in 3 years, you don’t have to pay any taxes on it.
 Think of it as an interest-free loan.
 If you can’t pay it back in three years, you have three more years to pay taxes on it.